 And having said all we have, there are a variety of different circumstances where the question “Can you cut my own granite?” comes up, and our response does vary.
 Here are some of the situations:

 • Whole sets of granite worktops bought as a job lot on eBay, or being transferred from one kitchen to another.
-We never do cutting or fitting in this kind of situation, and do not recommend trying to install worktops in that way.
+We NEVER do cutting or fitting in this kind of situation, and do not recommend trying to install worktops in this way.
 What may be a great idea when buying a second-hand dress for reworking does not work so happily with stone.

 • Kitchen renovations where existing stone needs to be cut or modified and no stone is to be added.
-We don’t generally do this type of work unless extremely close by, and even then, only on a disclaimer basis.
+We don’t generally even countenance this type of work unless extremely close by, and even then only on a disclaimer basis.
 We are a little more favourable where the stone was purchased from us in the first place.
-In general, rather than doing the work ourselves, we will point customers in the direction of a fitter who can do the job on a private basis, under disclaimer, if such a fitter is known to be available.
+In general, rather than doing the work ourselves, we would prefer to point customers in the direction of a fitter who can do the job on a private basis, under disclaimer, if such a fitter is known to be available.
 In general our own stonemasons have plenty of work on, and are loath to take on additional and possibly risky duties on their days off.

 • Kitchen renovations where the customer’s own granite needs to be cut or modified, and further stone is to be added.
 As such jobs involve the sale of new stone, they fall more easily within our business plan, but the alteration to the existing stone would still be on a disclaimer basis.
 Furthermore, do remember that getting a perfect batch match may well be impossible.
 Some customers have got round this by installing a contrasting worktop in situations where the old and new stones do not butt up against each other.